s915/DBnomics.jl/README.md

 ## Proxy configuration
 When using the functions `rdb` or `rdb_...`, if you come across an error concerning your internet connection, you can get round this situation by :

-1. configuring **curl** of the function `HTTP.get` to use a specific and authorized proxy.
+1. configuring **curl** of the function `HTTP.get` or `HTTP.post` to use a specific and authorized proxy.

 2. using the functions `readlines` and `download` if you have problem with `HTTP.get`.

 ### Configure **curl** to use a specific and authorized proxy
-In **DBnomics**, by default the function `HTTP.get` is used to fetch the data.
+In **DBnomics**, by default the function `HTTP.get` or `HTTP.post` is used to fetch the data.
 If a specific proxy must be used, it is possible to define it permanently with the package global variable `curl_config` or on the fly through the argument `curl_config`.
-In that way the object is passed to the keyword arguments of the `HTTP.get` function.
+In that way the object is passed to the keyword arguments of the `HTTP.get` or `HTTP.post` function.
 To see the available parameters, visit the website <a href="https://curl.haxx.se/libcurl/c/curl_easy_setopt.html" target="_blank">https://curl.haxx.se/libcurl/c/curl_easy_setopt.html</a>.
 Once they are chosen, you define the curl object as follows :
 ```julia
 h = Dict(:proxy => "<proxy>", :proxyport => <port>, :proxyusername => "<username>", :proxypassword => "<password>");